Perspective | I biked to the airport. Here’s what it was like.

 After the pandemic started and planes were grounded, I was wracked with guilt over my old frequent-flier lifestyle.
 Now travel is back, and I’m still feeling bad about flying.

 I recently noticed my home airport — Reagan National Airport just outside D.C. — had public bike parking near its parking garage.
 I get around primarily by bike, but it never occurred to me to bike to the airport.
-I decided do the 7-mile ride via bike-share along the Mount Vernon Trail for the sake of my carbon footprint.
+I decided to do the 7-mile ride via bike-share along the Mount Vernon Trail for the sake of my carbon footprint.
 Plus, the price was a steal ($3.85, to be exact) compared with skyrocketing prices for Uber rides to airports.

 Before you say it, I will say it for you: Biking to the airport does not offset a lick of damage compared to the environmental cost of taking a flight.
 But since the U.S. economy’s biggest source of greenhouse gases is transportation, if I can take one less car ride, isn’t that worth something?